Research

 SELECTED RESEARCH IN PROGRESS

-Johnson, Alicia M., Anastasiya Pocheptsova Ghosh, and Bikram Ghosh (2023), “The Effects of Pay Frequency on Budget Setting,” preparing submission.
+Johnson, Alicia M., Anastasiya Pocheptsova Ghosh, and Bikram Ghosh, “The Effect of More Versus Less Frequent Pay Schedules on Consumer Budget Setting,” preparing for resubmission to Journal of Consumer Psychology.

-Kim, Lena, Emily Garbinsky, and Alicia M. Johnson, “How Gender of the Higher Earner Affects Couples’ Financial Management Strategies,” collecting data.
+Kim, Lena, Emily Garbinsky, and Alicia M. Johnson, “How Gender of the Higher Earner Affects Couples’ Financial Management Strategies,” preparing for initial submission to Journal of Consumer Research.

-Johnson, Alicia M. and Yuna Choe, “How and When Expense Reduction Strategies Affect Anticipated Goal Adherence,” collecting data.
+Johnson, Alicia M. and Yuna Choe, “The Effect of Expense Reduction Strategies on Savings Goal Success,” writing manuscript.

-Johnson, Alicia M. and Matthew Godfrey, “Breaking Paycheck-to-Paycheck Cycles of Poverty,” collecting and analyzing data.
+Johnson, Alicia M. and Matthew Godfrey, “Breaking Paycheck-to-Paycheck Cycles of Poverty,” analyzing data.

 GRANTS, AWARDS, AND SCHOLARSHIPS